priyankat25/MissingNumber/README.md

 # MissingNumber
-To find missing number of the given String
+Find missing number of the given String